 STUART BOCKING: There's been interesting reports today about HSBC's international banking arm, which detail a whole heap of secret accounts which have been operated by all sorts of people including A-listers like Christian Slater, Joan Collins, Phil Collins, and the motorcycle ace Valentino Rossi.
 A number of high-profile Australians have been caught up in this as well, including Elle McPherson and also the late Kerry Packer.
 Now, there's no suggestion that any of them have broken the law, but the Australian tax Office is now probing the Swiss bank accounts of 261 Australians as new details emerge of what is the biggest leak in banking history.
 Dr Andrew Leigh is the Shadow Assistant Treasurer and he's on the line.
 Dr Leigh, good morning.

-ANDREW LEIGH, SHADOW ASSISTANT TREASURER: Good morning Philip.
+ANDREW LEIGH, SHADOW ASSISTANT TREASURER: Good morning Stuart, how are you?

 FAIRFAX BREAKING POLITICS

 SUBJECT/S: Abbott Government leadership ructions; Queensland election; Labor’s positive plan for 2015

 CHRIS HAMMER: We're joined now in the studio by Andrew Leigh, the Shadow Assistant Treasurer and Member for Fraser here in the ACT, and Andrew Laming, a Queensland federal Liberal MP from the seat of Bowman.
 Good morning to you both.
 Andrew Laming, to you first: the Queensland election result, how much do you think that was affected by federal issues and federal politics?